wjlei1990/ASDF/doc/index.rst

 2. The next section deals with the technical details and is still very much subject to even fundamental changes.

-3. The third part present two implementations of the format.
-One based on ADIOS and Fortran and the other implemented in Python with the help of the ObsPy framework and the HDF5 container format.
+3. The third part presents the Fortran API and Python API.

 4. This section displays some use cases to demonstrate the wide range of possible uses.